Year 8 Options

 There is loads of information and advice out there, about choosing your options.
 We would particularly recommend checking out CareerPilot and Youth Employment UK.
 You will also find information and useful links on the Careers Education, Information, Advice and Guidance section of our site.

 You can also speak to our Careers Advisor, Mr Towsey.
-The easiest way to contact him is via email (email@example.com) or Microsoft Teams.
-He is usually in the Canteen during Break or at the front gate/buses after school.
+The easiest way to contact him is via email (firstname.lastname@example.org), or you can pop into the Careers Centre before school, or at Break.
+You can find him by the buses after school, or he does Lunch Duty on Thursday (basketball courts) and Friday (back of the pool).

 Our Top Tips for picking your options are as follows;